Washington St. Murals

 3. Reichert Market

-Christian and Rosa Traub Reichert opened Reichert's Market in 1931.
-In 1938, the Reicherts purchased the former Proctor's Market at 1724 North Sheridan Road and completely remodeled the store to include "state-of-the-art" refrigeration to ensure quality products to better serve the needs of the neighborhood.
-The store closed in 1973 after serving the Loucks-Sheridan Road neighborhood for forty-two years.
+Christian and Rosa Traub Reichert opened their Reichert’s Market in 1931.
+In 1938, Reicherts purchased the former Proctor’s Market at 1724 North Sheridan Road and completely remodeled the store to include “state-of-the-art” refrigeration to ensure quality products to better serve the needs of the neighborhood.
+The store closed in 1973 after serving the Loucks-Sheridan neighborhood for forty-two years.

 4. Lydia Moss Bradley

 Lydia Bradley, an owner of the Peoria Watch Company, and J. R. Parsons, Proprietor of Parsons Horological Institute at La Port, Indiana, joined forces, founding the Parsons Bradley Horological School, on March 30, 1892.
 Lydia would later expand her dream of an “…institution to furnish its students with the means of living an independent, industrious and useful life by the aid of a practical knowledge of the useful arts and sciences,” by forming the Bradley Polytechnic Institute, which expanded and later developed into the present Bradley University.